-This is the question we must all ask ourselves from time to time, and this is the page where I'm recording my answers.
-Also, hi, I'm some kind of programmer.
-To learn more, read on, and/or email me.
+This is a question we must all ask ourselves from time to time, and this is the page where I'm recording my answers.

 Over the course of three semesters, I gave lessons on coding at HacKSU, Kent State University’s premier computer science student organization.